iangreenleaf/githubot/Readme.md

 If `process.env.HUBOT_GITHUB_TOKEN` is present, you're automatically authenticated.
 Sweet!

+### Acquire a token ###

+If you don't have a token yet, run this:

+    curl -i https://api.github.com/authorizations -d '{"scopes":["repo"]}' -u "yourusername"

+Enter your Github password when prompted.
+When you get a response, look for the "token" value.

 ## Bespoke API access ##

 Mostly a work in progress, but here's a taste of what I have in mind: